tronprotocol/documentation/TRX/Tron-overview.md

 - For Exhanges: Please contact TRON to swap your ERC20 TRX to Mainnet TRX

 # 13. Super Representatives and Voting
 The Super Representatives(SR) take important roles to build and operate on TRON network such as block generation and transaction packing.
 They receive some TRX as rewards.
-Currently, for the 27 SRs, one block is generated every 3 seconds, with each block awarding 32 TRX to the 27 SRs in sequence; for the 127 SR candidates (including the 27 SRs), there would be 16 additional TRX every 3 seconds to be distributed among the 127 SR candidates in proportion to the votes they have received.
+Every 3 seconds a new block is generated.
+The top 27 SRs receive 32 TRX per block in sequence, and the top 127 SRs share 32 TRX proportional to the amount of votes they hold.
+This means that the top 27 SRs will be rewarded over 32 TRX per block.

-Every TRX holders can vote for SR but it is required to have Tron Power which can gain from freezing TRX.
-You can vote SR candidates and see info about SR candidates on `votes` menu on https://tronscan.org
+All TRX holders can vote for SRs as long as they have Tron Power available.
+Tron Power can be gained by freezing TRX.
+To vote for SR candidates you can use your favorite wallet or [TronScan, the official Web wallet](https://tronscan.org).

 See also: https://github.com/tronprotocol/Documentation/blob/master/English_Documentation/TRON_Blockchain_Explorer/Guide_to_voting_on_the_new_blockchain_explorer.md